SohamBera16/Time-series-analysis-and-forecasting-using-tunnel-traffic-data/README.md

 ## Steps of the project:
  ### 1. Goal/Objective:
-Tunnel Traffic is a time series
+Tunnel Traffic is a time series describing the number of vehicles

 ### 2. Data Understanding: